Vachir00/Vachir00/README.md

 ## Hi there 👋

+I'm a Software Engineering student, tech enthusiatic and hardworker.
+I'm not working as developer, but I like to create things and, sometimes, I publish it.

+- 🔭 I’m currently working as PS Consultant
+- 🌱 I’m currently learning C++ & Golang (and English, that is a bit hard for me)

 <!--
 **Vachir00/Vachir00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.